c2pa-org/public-testfiles/README.md

 # C2PA Public test files

-This repository contains a collection of test files with which to test C2PA implementations.
+This repository contains a collection of test files organized by format and date that provide examples of C2PA implementations.

-This repository is organized by format and date.
+NOTE: This page is best viewed as [rendered by GitHub pages](https://c2pa.org/public-testfiles/), not directly in GitHub.

 ## Naming convention